-SketchUp Pro 2021/2022.
+SketchUp Pro.
 This software is made available to you through the school of Architecture.

-• The School provides a network license that allows you to use SketchUp Studio on your computer.
-In October, we will upgrade the license to SketchUp Studio 2023.
+The School provides a network license that allows you to use SketchUp Pro on your computer.
+We upgrade the license to the most current version.

-Cove.Tool This energy and daylighting analysis software is also provided to students by the school.
+Climate Studio This energy and daylighting analysis software is also provided to students through the school.